-Cross-examined by Other parties who wish to cross-examine The Appeals Committee

-V. Closing statements Other parties who wish to make a closing statement The Appellant
+Cross-examined by Other parties who wish to cross-examine The Appeals Committee V. Closing statements Other parties who wish to make a closing statement The Appellant

-- I. The Appellant is required to be present during all testimony.
+- k.
+All parties to the hearing are expected to follow these or any other procedures established by the Chair, to maintain professional decorum, and to participate in good faith, in a manner consistent with the mission and principles of the College.
+The Chair, or Acting Chair, of the Appeals Committee has the discretion to require any party who disrupts the hearing or inhibits testimony to leave the proceedings.
+Also, the Chair or Acting Chair may temporarily suspend the proceedings to restore order. - The Appellant is required to be present during all testimony.
 Failure of the Appellant to be present may act as a waiver of the Appellant's rights under these procedures.
 Involved parties may be present during all testimony but their presence is not required.
 Parties called as witnesses are expected to be available for both questions and cross-examination. - m.
 The review and the Appeals Committee hearing need not be conducted strictly according to rules of evidence or procedures applicable in courts of law.
 Determinations regarding any appropriate deviations from the above procedures and the relevance of any matter will be made by the Appeals Committee.
 It will evaluate relevance based on whether the testimony or evidence relates materially to the tenure and promotion decision; that is, it must be so substantial and important that it could affect the outcome of the case.
 The Provost's office will arrange to have the hearing transcribed at the College's expense. - n.
 Neither the Appellant nor other parties to the dispute will be present during the deliberations or conversations of the Appeals Committee.
 The Chair of the Appeals Committee may consult with College counsel as needed.
 Decisions and recommendations of the Appeals Committee will be made by majority vote (with the exception of the initial decision regarding request for appeal, which, as explained above, only requires two votes in the affirmative). - Within fourteen calendar days of the completion of the hearing, the Appeals Committee will communicate in writing its findings and recommendations (along with the vote count of ayes, nays, and abstentions) to the Appellant, the relevant Department Chair(s), the Chair of FEC, the Provost, the President, and each involved party.
 Members of the Appeals Committee who dissent from the findings or recommendations of the majority may report their dissent in writing.
 Their separate report(s) will be included with the majority findings and recommendations and will become part of the record of the proceedings. - p.
 If the Appeals Committee determines that either the College's decision-making processes were not followed and/or adequate consideration was not given to the individual's qualifications and the Appellant's case is therefore valid, the President will submit the Appeals Committee's findings and determinations plus the record of the proceedings along with any minority reports to the Chairperson of the Board of Trustees, within seven calendar days.
 The Chairperson of the Board of Trustees will then appoint an Ad Hoc Committee to reconsider the tenure or promotion decision.

 The Ad Hoc Committee shall not include members of the Educational Policies and Faculty Affairs Committee (EPFAC).